iu-parfunc/ecoop24-marmoset-artifact/README.md

   command; in order to view them.

 ### Build Marmoset and PAPI outside Docker for generating Table 8

-Download and extract the tar file for marmoset from : (Wherever we plan to put a tar of marmoset, as a supplemental Zenodo link?)
-TODO: (vidush) have the exact commands to download and extract marmoset.

 Install dependencies to build marmoset on Ubunut 22.04